Pavel-Datsyuk-13/Pavel-Datsyuk-13/README.md

 CRLB_comp_GlyvsNoGly & NoGlyAnalysis_v2.m - Stats for Glycine in/exclusion; can be modified for use of removal or inclusion of any metabolite

-Gly_mI_simulations.m - Plots the simulted specrta as a function of Gly/mI concentration and LW.
+Gly_mI_simulations.m - Plots the simulated spectra as a function of Gly/mI concentration and LW.

 -------------------------------------------------------- "Short" functions --------------------------------------------------------